minakamoto/pcshscr2023/docs/2nd.md

 - The purpose of the initial data registration script is only for the one-time initial data registration for this hands-on.
 In actual development, please consider installing a migration tool (for FastAPI, [Alembic](https://alembic.sqlalchemy.org/en/latest/)) when dealing with databases.

-### Create the APIs that retrieves and returns store list, menu list, and menu detail data from a database
+### Create the APIs that retrieve and return store lists, store detail, menu list, and menu detail data from the database

-Create the APIs to retrieve store lists and store details, and menu lists and menu details from the database.
+Create the APIs to retrieve store lists, store detail, menu list, and menu detail data from the database.

 First, create a data model (Pydantic's model) for the APIs.